custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

-# Changes in 2.3.0-beta
+# Changes in 2.4.0-beta

-- Add support for Yeelight Ventilator Fan Remote control (YLYK01YL-VENFAN)
+- Add support for Yeelight Bathroom Heater Remote control (YLYB01YL-BHFRC) (development version)
-- Fix for additional Bluetooth adapters not being recognized anymore

 {% endif %}
 {% if installed or pending_update %}